SKODA OCTAVIA 2.0 TDI CR vRS 5dr Estate

-2014 Skoda Octavia 2.0 TDI CR vRS 5dr Estate with 32988miles.
+2016 Skoda Octavia 2.0 TDI CR vRS 5dr Estate with 13814miles.
 In excellent condition, well equipped specification, this Buyacar certified used car can be ordered online and delivered to your door.
 Incredible monthly finance packages available, 7.9% APR representative.
 Price includes a finance contribution, visit our website www.buyacar.co.uk for more information, and the other colours available from 1000's of Buyacar certified used vehicles in stock.

 Buyacar.co.uk